 If you want to avoid inserting the FTP credentials every time you want to download/update plugins or themes, go to File Station – Web – WordPress – wp-config.php

-Download the wp-config.php file, edit it in notepad and, at the end of the file, insert this code:
+Download the wp-config.php file, edit it in notepad or text editor and, at the end of the file, insert this code:

 //**The next line allows direct downloads*/ define('FS_METHOD', 'direct');